Joe Jon Finley: Missouri

-Finley was named the associate head coach for offense at his alma mater Oklahoma in 2021.
-In the same announcement, it was said that he would coach the Sooners' tight ends and h-backs, while also overseeing elements of their special teams unit.
+Oklahoma

+In 2021, Finley was hired as the tight ends coach at the University of Oklahoma under head coach Lincoln Riley.
+In 2022, Finley was retained as tight ends coach under head coach Brent Venables.

+On November 29, 2023, Finley was promoted to co-offensive coordinator and tight ends coach at Oklahoma, alongside Seth Littrell, replacing Jeff Lebby after his departure to become the head coach at the Mississippi State University.

 Personal life

 Finley and his wife Caylee have four children; daughters Blakely, Scout, and Collier and son Knox.
 Finley's father Mickey was a longtime high school football coach and was Joe Jon's coach in high school.